Leaflet ASPAVELI 1080mg 54mg / ml solution for infusion

 Treatment discontinuation for PNH

 If patients with PNH discontinue treatment with pegcetacoplan, they should be closely monitored forsigns and symptoms of serious intravascular haemolysis.
-Serious intravascular haemolysis is identifiedby elevated LDH levels along with sudden decrease in PNH clone size or haemoglobin, orreappearance of symptoms such as fatigue, haemoglobinuria, abdominal pain, dyspnoea, majoradverse vascular event (including thrombosis), dysphagia, or erectile dysfunction.
+Serious intravascular haemolysis is identifiedby elevated LDH levels along with sudden decrease in PNH clone size or haemoglobin (Hb), orreappearance of symptoms such as fatigue, haemoglobinuria, abdominal pain, dyspnoea, majoradverse vascular event (including thrombosis), dysphagia, or erectile dysfunction.
 If discontinuation ofthis medicinal product is necessary, alternate therapy should be considered.
 If serious haemolysisoccurs after discontinuation, consider the following procedures/treatments: blood transfusion (packed

 RBCs), exchange transfusion, anticoagulation, and corticosteroids.
 Patients should be closelymonitored for at least 8 weeks from the last dose, representing more than 5 half-lives of this medicinalproduct, to allow for medicinal product washout (see section 5.2) to detect serious haemolysis andother reactions.
 In addition, slow weaning should be considered.